Jfontana9410/Personal-Site/_posts/2023-12-13-Python-and-Codespaces-Blog.md

 We then talk about a REPL displaying how to calculate the sum of all numbers in a range of 1 to 101.

 Dr. C whipped out some sagemath and linear algebra on us to show if the answer in the codespace was correct, which it was, and to show us a quicker way to number crunch instead of coding it out in the codespace.
-We talked a bit more about Sagemaths capabilities.
+After flexxing sagemaths capabilities for a few minutes we got into the good stuff.

+We create a main.py python file.
+We discussed the benefits of a text editor with color coding.
+We do some simple hello world and similar prints and then talk about terminating processes.
+We want to execute the code

+The class moved onto Fizzbuzz.
+It is a game where the group counts numbers starting at 1.
+When the number is a multiple of 3 the player is supposed to say fizz instead of the number.
+The players are supposed to say buzz when the number is a multiple of 5.
+Players also say fizzbuzz when the number meets both criteria.
+The game gets more hectic as the number count gets higher.

+We move onto group programming the game of fizzbuzz ourselves.
+Dr. C set us up with a basic script to count to a variable game length that we can change later.